3535 Market Street

 Annenberg School Faculty Associate & School of Medicine Senior Research Investigator

-Jessica Fishman, PhD, is a behavioral scientist with a joint appointment at the Perelman School of Medicine and the Annenberg School.
-As Co-Director of the Outcomes Measurement and Methods Core within the NIH-funded Clinical and Translational Science Award, and other ongoing collaborations, Dr. Fishman has worked with interdisciplinary research teams across six schools of the University of Pennsylvania.
+Director of the Message Effects Lab, Jessica Fishman, PhD, is a behavioral scientist with a joint appointment at the Perelman School of Medicine and the Annenberg School.
+She has served as the Co-Director of the Outcomes Measurement and Methods Core within the NIH-funded Clinical and Translational Science Award, and as a Fellow at the Leonard Davis Institute of Health Economics.
 A CHIBE-affiliated faculty member, Dr. Fishman received her BA from Stanford University and PhD from the University of Pennsylvania.

-To identify the malleable mechanisms of behavior change, including implementation of best practices, Dr. Fishman contributes validated causal models and gold-standard measures.
-She also applies advances in behavior change strategies, including those that help determine when and how to use social incentives, financial incentives, and/or message effects from persuasion research.
+To identify the malleable mechanisms of behavior change, including implementation of best practices, Dr. Fishman applies validated causal models and gold-standard measures.
+She tests behavior change strategies, including those that help determine when and how to use social incentives, financial incentives, and/or message effects from persuasion research.

 Learn more about her work below: